pykale/pykale/CONTRIBUTING.md

 pre-commit install
 ```

-This will install the `pre-commit` hooks at `pykale\.git\hooks`, to be triggered for each new commit to automatically run them *over the files you commit*.
-In this way, problems can be detected early.
-Several points to note:
+This will install the `pre-commit` hooks at `pykale\.git\hooks`, to be **triggered by each new commit** to automatically run them *over the files you commit*.
+In this way, problems can be detected and fixed early.
+Several **important** points to note:

 - Pre-commit hooks are configured in [`.pre-commit-config.yaml`](https://github.com/pykale/pykale/blob/master/.pre-commit-config.yaml).
+Only administrator should modify it.
-- These hooks, e.g.,  [black](https://black.readthedocs.io/en/stable/index.html) and [isort](https://pycqa.github.io/isort/), will automatically fix some problems for you by **changing the files**, so please check the changes after you trigger `commit`.
+- These hooks, e.g.,  [black](https://black.readthedocs.io/en/stable/index.html) and [isort](https://pycqa.github.io/isort/), will **automatically fix** some problems for you by **changing the files**, so please check the changes after you trigger `commit`.
-- If your commits can not pass the above checks, you need to fix them based on the error messages, e.g. flake8 errors.
-Some flake8 errors will be fixed by some hooks so you can rerun (or re-trigger) the pre-commit or just flake8 to see the updated flake8 errors.
+- If your commits can not pass the above checks, read the error message to see what has been automatically fixed and what needs your manual fix, e.g. flake8 errors.
+Some flake8 errors may be fixed by some hooks so you can rerun the pre-commit (e.g. re-commit to trigger it) or just run flake8 to see the updated flake8 errors.

 #### Manual checks and fixes (be *CAREFUL*)